ds-kiel/TinyML-Labs/README.md

-# TinyML Labs
+# TinyML Labs WS 2023/24

-In this repository you will find the [Jupyter Notebooks](https://jupyter.org/) for the labs of the TinyML course.
-Please choose the correct branch for the semester you are taking this course.
+In this branch of the repository you will find the [Jupyter Notebooks](https://jupyter.org/) for the labs of the TinyML course in the winter term 2023/24.